didas72/ChildScript/README.md

 `Child Script` is my first (and hopefully only) esoteric language.
 The core idea behind Child Script is to create a language so simple that even a five-year-old could interpret it.
 To prove this point, the language interpreter simulates a kid (named Joe) who performs the tasks described in a script.

 Child Script is intended to have a fairly comedic tone, so the documentation is usually cluttered with little jokes or context to justify the decisions.
-Since not everyon will be interested in that side, there will be two versions of the documentation: a cluttered one and a clean one.
+Since not everyone will be interested in that side, there will be two versions of the documentation: a cluttered one and a clean one.
 The latter will be stripped of all the context, providing more technical information.

 - The funny version of the docs will be made available [here](https://esolangs.org) once the language specification and the interpreter are completed.
 - The [technical version](doc/clean_docs.md) will be kept in this repository, under the `doc` directory.